Matt Damon's Publicist Denies The Actor Is Moving To Australia To Escape Donald Trump

 The source claimed that Damon had been telling friends and colleagues that he and his family were moving to Australia because Damon didn’t agree with Trump’s policies and because he wanted “to have a safe place to raise his kids,” but that he’d still travel to shoot projects for work and that the move wouldn’t affect his career.

-However, Damon’s publicist has said that these recent reports are completely false and that the actor is not moving his family to Australia.
+However, Damon’s publicist has said these recent reports are completely false and that the actor is not moving his family to Australia.

 Plus, although he did criticize President Barack Obama in the past, Damon has always aligned himself with Democrats and has been extremely outspoken against Republicans.